robinjmurphy/opensearch-workshop/exercises/3-text-analysis.md

 }
 ```

-Some analyzers are more "aggresive" with their processing than others.
-The `stop` analzer, for example, will strip out English stop words like "the" or "an" in an effort to improve results.
+Some analyzers are more "aggressive" with their processing than others.
+The `stop` analyzer, for example, will strip out English stop words like "the" or "an" in an effort to improve results.
 As an example, use the analysis API to compare the output for `The King's Speech` using the `standard` analyzer vs the `stop` analyzer.

 Some analysers (like the [language-specific analyzers](https://opensearch.org/docs/latest/analyzers/language-analyzers/)) will even go as far as to carry out "stemming" on a string where individual words are reduced to their "stem" form (.e.g `running` becomes `run`).

 You can try this out with the analysis API using the `english` analyzer on a string like `Cool Runnings`.

 As well as the built-in analyzers, it's also possible to build up your own analyzer by combining individual [tokenizers](https://opensearch.org/docs/latest/analyzers/tokenizers/index/) and [filters](https://opensearch.org/docs/latest/analyzers/token-filters/index/) to suite your dataset.

 In the first exercise we learnt that by default OpenSearch doesn't support partial matches on `text` fields.
 We can now use text analysis with a custom analyzer to overcome this.

-One way to solve this problem in OpenSearch is to use an "ngram" analyzer whereby a string is broken down not just into its constituent words, but also the smaller clusters of characters that make up those words.
+One way to solve this problem in OpenSearch is to use an "ngram" analyzer whereby a string is broken down not just into its constituent words, but also into smaller clusters of characters that make up those words.

 ```
 POST _analyze